How Can I Prevent Urinary Tract Infections?

 - Drink unsweetened cranberry juice or ask your doctor if cranberry supplements could help.
 The research on how well these work to prevent UTIs is mixed.

-In rare cases doctors might prescribe antibiotics for prevention.
+Your doctor may prescribe small doses of antibiotics regularly for prevention if you get urinary tract infections often.
 If you get a prescription for an antibiotic, follow the instructions and take all the pills.